Stay Safe This Thanksgiving

 Consult with a Qualified Personal Injury Attorney

 If you or a loved one has been injured due to the negligence or recklessness of another person, the attorneys at Gauthier Amedee can help.
 At Gauthier Amedee, our team of experienced personal injury attorneys understands the importance of each individual case and will fight hard to protect your rights.
-To learn more or to schedule a free consultation, call us at 225-647-1700.
+Don’t delay, contact Gauthier Amedee today at 225-647-1700 or fill out our online form to schedule a free case evaluation.November 26th, 2019